-Encourage reading at home with these gorgeous DIY pressed flower bookmarks!
+Encourage reading at home with this gorgeous DIY pressed flower bookmark!
 Children will love the process of pressing pieces of nature and the finished craft is stunning.
 No worries if you don’t have pieces of nature to press, I share a great alternative below!

 Ready to make a few?!
 Here’s what you’ll need..

 - Piece of plastic- We reused a piece of a plastic lid